-Dynamics: Revolutionizing existing theories in public administration
+Dynamics: Revolutionizing existing theories in public administration carried out here too.

-Hence, the concept of dynamics is not new to public administration research, although interest in it is a fairly recent occurrence.
-One could argue that the ideas of dependencies and connectivity are better developed in public administration than in the field of complexity theory.
-In addition, more advanced empirical analyses have been carried out here too.
 Empirical analysis with complexity theory concepts in public administration (as well as in other social science fields) is relatively scarce.
 However, public administration researchers have not done much with the concept of non-linear dynamics and dynamic equilibrium.
 The idea of badly predictable systems and nonlinear dynamics are additional steps on the path already trodden by public administration research (see also the article of van Buuren and Gerrits in this issue).
 Good empirical analysis of these feedback mechanisms, however, needs detailed empirical research of the system under study, which could be a decision-making process, an organization or a network.